Data-Based Control of Continuous-Time Linear Systems with Performance Specifications: Simulation examples

-such that the system states correspond to the sideslip angle, pitch rate, yaw rate and roll angle.
-Suppose that we have available a single desired stable trajectory, potentially given by an expert system, for the states of this system.
-This means that the matrices $\Xi(t)$ and $\dot \Xi(t)$ in (\ref{exptraj})-(\ref{expder}) have a single column, e.g., $\Xi(t) = \xi^1(t)$.
+Our solution to the trajectory-reference control problem (see (\ref{optprobbc}) and (\ref{optprobbc2})) is tested on the linearized model of an aircraft.
+The model is given by (\ref{ctsys}), with $A$ and $B$ as in \cite{LuoLan1995}.
+Suppose that we have available a single desired trajectory for the states of this system, such that $\Xi(t)$ and $\dot \Xi(t)$ in (\ref{exptraj})-(\ref{expder}) have a single column, e.g., $\Xi(t) = \xi^1(t)$.
+This reference trajectory was generated by a system of the form $\dot \xi^1(t) = \bar A \xi^1(t)$, where

-Numerical simulations show that, if the trajectory $\xi^1(t)$ is feasible for system (\ref{simsys}), i.e., there exists a matrix $K$ such that $\dot \xi^1(t) = (A-BK) \xi^1(t)$ for $0 \leq t \leq T$, then such $K$ is returned by (\ref{optprobbc}) as guaranteed by Theorem \ref{thmtr}.
-A more interesting setting is obtained when $\xi^1(t)$ cannot be exactly followed by the states of (\ref{simsys}).
-This case is presented in Figure \ref{figtr}, where some desired trajectories for system (\ref{simsys}) are presented in blue color.
-For reproducibility, these trajectories were generated by a system of the form $\dot \xi^1(t) = \bar A \xi^1(t)$, where
+These trajectories are such that they cannot be exactly followed by the states of the aircraft (\ref{ctsys}).